-Our Mission Statement:Our mission is to end the crisis of homelessness.
-Research shows that two factors are responsible for this crisis: a lack of affordable housing and the persistence of poverty in our community.
-We believe that the way to solve this crisis one person at a time is to provide housing with supportive services, to encourage personal and financial development, and stability in physical and mental health.
+Our mission is to end the crisis of homelessness.
+Research shows that two factors are responsible for the problem of homelessness: a lack of affordable housing and the persistence of poverty in our community.
+We believe that the way to solve this crisis one person at a time, is to provide housing with supportive services, to encourage personal and financial development, and stability in physical and mental health.
 To achieve our ambitious goals, we deliver a suite of essential services on our Seeds of Hope Campus, including:

 In 2014: 63 People Moved to Permanent Housing

 In 2013: 36 People Moved to Permanent Housing

 In 2012: 34 People Moved to Permanent Housing